tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-3/index.md

 <singleDefinition> ::= <name> = <expr>
 ```

 Each `<rule>` references some type of syntactic element.
-So `<expr>` corresponds to
+For example, `<expr>`
+references
 an *expression* in our little language.
 After the `::=`, we declare each
-rule that lets us build up that element.
-Everything not between angle brackets
+way we can build up this element.
+Everything outside of angle brackets
 is an actual token we expect to see.

-So, for `<expr>` this matches the overview we gave earlier: an expression is either
+For `<expr>`, this matches the overview we gave earlier: an expression is either
 an integer literal, a string literal, a name, or a let expression.

-And then `<letexpr>` consists of the token `let`, followed by some definitions, inside
+And then, `<letexpr>` consists of the token `let`, followed by some definitions inside
-braces, and the finally the token `in`, and an expression.
+braces, the token `in`, and an expression.

-`<definitions>` is either empty, or a single definition, followed by a `;`,
+`<definitions>` is either empty, or a single definition followed by a `;`,
 and some more definitions.

-Finally, `<singleDefinition>`, for things like `x = 3`, is just a name, the token `=`,
+Finally, `<singleDefinition>` represents things like `x = 3`.
+This is just a name, the token `=`,
 and then an expression.

-Intuitively, this grammar allows us to describe in detail the rules that define
+Intuitively, this grammar allows describes the rules that define
-what structure our toy language actually has.
+what structure our toy language has.
 These kinds of rules should actually
 be familiar for us, since our lexer used a similar approach.

-For example, we had things like:
+For example, to define what a `token` was, we built
+up a large lexer from smaller possibilities:

 ```haskell
 token :: Lexer (Token, String) token = keyword <|> operator <|> literal <|> name
 ```

-in order to define what makes up a valid token.
 This matches up naturally with a grammar like:

 ```txt
 <token> ::= <keyword> | <operator> | <literal> | <name>